Mortgage investors keep the mortgage market running by providing funds and guidelines for lenders to use when selling mortgages.

 After you close the loan, the lender will sell your loan to an investor, but this typically doesn’t change anything for you.
 For example, you would still make payments to the lender, or to the mortgage servicer that handles your mortgage payments.
 Those payments would flow to the mortgage investor, who can use them to create bonds and mortgage-backed securities to sell to private investors.

 You would only have to change how you pay your mortgage if your loan is sold to another servicer, which is different than selling to an investor.
-Quicken Loans services 99% of its home loans, which means you can expect the same great customer service after you close your loan.
+Quicken Loans services the majority of its home loans, which means you can expect the same great customer service after you close your loan.

 Each investor has its own requirements, so knowing the types of investors can help you understand what types of loans you are eligible for.